 Menopause is the transitional period during which women move out of the reproductive phase of their lives.
 However, its impact extends beyond the biological context, with a range of psychological and social impacts relating to the broader experiences of women in later life.
-Menopause becomes interrelated with women's experiences in the workplace, in their families and as they take up socially traditional female roles such as caring.
+Menopause becomes interrelated with women's experiences in the workplace, in their families and as they are looked to in taking up socially traditional female roles such as caring.

-Cultural factors are also at play, with different groups adopting differing interpretations of menopause as a medical or a more natural process.
-There is also some evidence of variation in experience on a racial and ethnic basis, possibly indicating that Black, Asian and other ethnically diverse women may enter menopause earlier than other women.
-We hope current research will continue to explore these themes further.
+Cultural factors are also at play, with different groups adopting differing social attitudes and interpretations of menopause as a medical or a more natural process.
+These compound with variations in the physical experience of menopause on a racial and ethnic basis, such as Black, Asian and minority ethnic women entering menopause earlier than White women.